Skip to main content

 vᵧ(t) = v₀ sin θ − gt

-Notice that the horizontal velocity never changes — there's no horizontal acceleration.
+Notice that the horizontal velocity never changes.
 The vertical velocity changes linearly with time at rate g = 9.8 m/s², decreasing on the way up and increasing (in the downward direction) on the way down.
+At the peak, vᵧ = 0 — but the object is still moving horizontally at v₀ cos θ.

-If you eliminate the time variable between the x(t) and y(t) equations, you get a relationship between y and x that is a quadratic — meaning the trajectory is a parabola.
-This is one of Galileo's great insights: the path of a projectile is a parabolic curve, and the shape of that curve depends only on the launch angle and initial speed.
+If you eliminate the time variable between the x(t) and y(t) equations, you get a relationship between y and x that is quadratic — meaning the trajectory is a parabola.
+This is one of Galileo's great insights: the path of a projectile under uniform gravity is precisely a parabolic curve, and the shape depends only on launch angle and initial speed.

 For a projectile launched from and returning to the same height: